EarlLandicho/Invoker-Game-Project/README.md

 * SSS (Summon Oil Golem) - summon an oil golem that attacks nearby enemies with a projectile that oils enemies that it hits.
 Useful for blocking enemy projectile.

 * LLL (Hibernate) - gain immunity to all damage and lock player movement for a short time.
 Dispels negative status effects.
+Even if you're immobalized, you may still cast spells.

 * GGG (Tornado) - create a moving tornado that deals damage and stuns enemies in a huge area.